My Hero Academia: Setting

 Pro Heroes begin their initial training in high school, of which U.A.
-High School in Shizuoka Prefecture, Japan is considered by far the most prestigious.
-In addition to regular schooling, students are taught different forms of hero training such as combat and rescue operations, as well as how to meld their individual skills and overcome their drawbacks.
-Companies will also sponsor the students, mainly by constructing, repairing, and remodeling superhero suits for them.
-They also take part in events to show their skills to the public, such as sports festivals and cultural festivals.
-These events also serve as a way for Pro Heroes to scout students to intern for them.
-While initially forbidden from heroic work, students will eventually partake in the Provisional Hero License Exam, which gives them a temporary amateur Hero License before they become fully registered.
+High School in Shizuoka Prefecture, Japan, is considered one of the most prestigious.
+Hero Courses offer both regular schooling and Hero-specific courses such as combat and rescue operations, as well as how to meld their individual skills and overcome their drawbacks.
+Companies sponsor the students, mainly by designing and remodeling superhero suits and support gear for them, and Pro Heroes often scout students for internships with them. interns with a Provisional Hero License and graduates start off as sidekicks, but can go independent to form their own offices.